 Many years later, the first one of us to see the full moon calls the other and sings, “I see the moon”.

-When I saw the moon on Dec 12, not only was I the first to call, but together we marveled at the beautiful night sky filled with brilliant stars, and the magnificent moon, lighting up the earth below.
+When I saw the moon that night, not only was I the first to call, but together we marveled at the beautiful night sky filled with brilliant stars, and the magnificent moon, lighting up the earth below.

 - Brightened with lighting that illuminated the display